ColeFrench/latex-project-skeleton/README.md

 # LaTeX project skeleton
-This repo provides a basic environment to start writing LaTeX.
+This repo provides a basic environment in which you can start writing LaTeX.
+Its main purpose is for personal use, so my setup choices (in [settings.tex](./settings.tex)) may reflect that.

 ## Usage
 [Create your own repo from this template](https://docs.github.com/articles/creating-a-repository-from-a-template/), clone and `cd` into it, then follow the next steps to get set up.